-Do you dream of working in the field of medicine?
-Are you fascinated by how the human body works?
-Do you enjoy helping people?
-If you answered yes, you would enjoy a career in Surgical Technology.
+Do you dream of working in the healthcare field?
+Are you detail oriented?
+Are you a team player?
+If you answered yes to these questions, you might enjoy a career as a Surgical Technologist.

-For additional information on classes we offer in our Surgical Technology program, download our Course Catalog.
+For additional information on the courses we offer in our Surgical Technology program, download our Course Catalog.

-With all of the changes to the health care system in the past few years, the country needs medical professionals more than ever.
-The Bureau of Labor Statistics estimates that demand for Surgical Technologists will grow 30% by the year 2022, making our Surgical Technology program a practical educational choice.
+With all of the changes to the health care system, the country needs medical professionals more than ever.
+The Bureau of Labor Statistics estimates that demand for Surgical Technologists will grow 30% by the year 2022, making our Surgical Technology program a smart educational choice.
 After completing your Associate of Applied Science in Surgical Technology program, you can become a Surgical Technologist.

 As a Surgical Technologist, you’ll work with surgeons, nurses, and technicians during operations to ensure that surgeries go the way they’re supposed to.
 You’ll locate, sterilize and organize the necessary equipment to prepare the operating room before surgeries.
 During surgeries, you’ll provide the surgeons and nurses with the tools they need, collect samples and transport them to the laboratory.
 You’ll also help apply bandages to patients and transfer them to the recovery room after operations are completed.